cypress-io/cypress-documentation/source/api/commands/route.md

 ***Making multiple requests to the same route***

-You can test a route multiple times with unique repsonse objects by using {% url 'aliases' variables-and-aliases#Aliases %} and {% url '`cy.wait()`' wait %}.
+You can test a route multiple times with unique response objects by using {% url 'aliases' variables-and-aliases#Aliases %} and {% url '`cy.wait()`' wait %}.
 Each time we use `cy.wait()` for an alias, Cypress waits for the next nth matching request.

 ```js
 cy.server()